amnuts/opcache-gui/README.md

 There's an old saying that goes, "If you know more than one language you're multilingual, if you don't you're British."
 Not only is that a damning indictment of the British mentality towards other languages, but also goes to explain why the UI has only so far been in English - because I am, for all my sins, British.

 However, it is now possible to build the interface with a different language.
-Currently, thanks to contributors, French and Spanish are also supported.
+Currently, thanks to contributors, French, German and Spanish are also supported.
 If anyone else wants to contribute additional language packs, please submit a PR!

 If the language pack is in the `build/_languages/` directory then you can use that with the `-l` or `--lang` flag.
 For example, if there is a `fr.json` language pack then you can use `php ./build/build.php -l fr` in order to build with that language.

 There have been a few composer scripts added to help with the building.
-They are, `composer build`, `composer build-french`, and `composer build-spanish`.
+They are `composer build`, `composer build-french`, `composer build-german` and `composer build-spanish`.

 If you want to create a language file then `build/_languages/example.json` contains all you need.
 It's a simple json structure with the key being the English version which matches what's in the UI, and the value is what you're converting it to - which in the example file is just blank.
 If a value is empty or the index doesn't exist for a translation, then it'll just use the English version.
 This gives you the ability to replace some or all of the interface strings as you see fit.